First of all it would be good by dividing the lessons in sections:

 -finally 15 minutes of conversations of what we learnt during the lesson.

 Then I think that the best way to learn a language concerns also the understanding of culture and history of the country.
 So if you are interested I can also give you some cultural and historical backgrounds of Italy in order to make the lessons more interesting.

 I graduated in Economics and Social Sciences in Bocconi University, Milan.

 I am studying International management at University of Adelaide; I will stay in Adelaide until September 2019.

 As mothertongue I could really teach you very well the Italian language.
 Furthermore my mum is a teacher of italian grammar and literature at secondary school so she focused me a lot on the importance in learning well Italian language since when I was a child.

 italian lessons closeby?
 Here's a selection of tutor listings that you can check out.

 Superprof can also help you with oral expression - italian lessons.

-Taking written expression - italian lessons has never been easier!
+Taking written comprehension - italian lessons has never been easier!

 |at their place||at your place||by webcam|